“Challenging, curious, free of artifice and utterly disarming.”

 Words have power.
 They can raise us up, or beat us down.
-They shape our existence.
+They shape the universes we occupy.
 I direct plays because I believe that words can unfasten us from the places we get stuck.
 I was raised in a trailer park and didn't see a professional play until I was 18.
 I was an addict and a criminal.
 The theatre inspired me to sober up and instilled in me a belief that a better world was possible.
 For 17 years I've been directing and producing plays because I believe that this is how we save the world: by dreaming up a better one.
 I also teach.
 And I fight racism and misogyny every where they rear their ugly heads.

 I like plays that confound me.
 I like good jokes.
 I’m a sucker for big and impossible.

 As a youth, the semiotics of theatre were foreign to me so I created a company that made work for everyone.
 For nine years I was the artistic director of Chicago's Red Tape Theatre, an experimental company that is still going strong today.
 Our mission was to smash the barrier between the audience and the artist; a goal I still strive for to this day.